JasonYao3/Tree-Walking-Intepreter/README.md

 Currently extending the programming language designed in [_Writing An Interpreter In Go_](https://interpreterbook.com) by [Thorsten Ball](https://github.com/mrnugget).

-## It Supports the following list of features:
+## It supports the following list of features:

 - integers
 - booleans